slevithan/regex/README.md

 ### Subroutine definition groups

 The syntax `(?(DEFINE)…)` can be used at the end of a regex to define subpatterns for use by reference only.
-When combined with [subroutines](#subroutines), this enables writing regexes in a grammatical way that improves readability and maintainability.
+When combined with [subroutines](#subroutines), this enables writing regexes in a grammatical way that can significantly improve readability and maintainability.

 > Named groups defined within subroutine definition groups don't appear on the `groups` object of matches.